Can I Eat Expired Duck Whole Cooked?

 Expert Source

-"According to USDA guidelines, cooked duck should be refrigerated within 2 hours of cooking and consumed within 3-4 days or frozen for longer storage."
+"According to USDA guidelines, cooked duck should be refrigerated within 2 hours of cooking and consumed within 3-4 days for optimal safety and quality."

 Fresh Duck Whole Cooked